grafana/loki/docs/clients/promtail/stages/timestamp.md

   [action_on_failure: <string>]
 ```

-The `format` field can be provided as an "example" of what timestamps look like
-(such as `Mon Jan 02 15:04:05 -0700 2006`) but Promtail accepts using a series
-of pre-defined formats to represent common forms:
+### Reference Time

+The `format` field can be how the reference time, defined to be `Mon Jan 2 15:04:05 -0700 MST 2006`, would be interpreted in the format or can alternatviely be one of the following common forms:

 - `ANSIC`: `Mon Jan _2 15:04:05 2006`
 - `UnixDate`: `Mon Jan _2 15:04:05 MST 2006`